 Reflexology and pain management are helping more people feel better every day.
-This type of massage uses pressure on specific points of the hands and feet to ease pain in other parts of the body.
+This type of massage applies pressure to specific points on the hands and feet to alleviate pain in other parts of the body.
 It’s a natural way to help your body relax and heal.

 Many people find that reflexology and pain management work well together.
-This gentle therapy doesn’t just help with sore muscles—it can also reduce stress and improve how your body moves.
+This gentle therapy doesn’t just help with sore muscles—it can also reduce stress and enhance your body’s movement.
 Even kids and older adults can benefit from it.

 If you’ve been dealing with pain or stress, reflexology might be an excellent option.
 It is safe, calming, and doesn’t use medicine.
 Please keep reading to learn how it works and who it helps most.